 - Get the very same information over the Internet.

-It is actually pretty easy and the IRS has in the recent past added a new option to also track your amended return.
+It is actually pretty easy and the IRS recently added a new option to also track your amended return.

-But if you want to track your refund, you should start here with this link Where is My Refund Check?
-And simply follow the directions.
-For returns filed electronically you can actually start checking there as soon as 24 hours after filing, but for paper returns filed via Certified Mail, it may take up to a month until they appear in the system.
-Even though it takes longer, don’t worry that something is wrong as you have your green card receipt proving that you timely filed your return.
+But if you want to track your tax refund, you should start with Where is My Refund Check?.
+There, simply follow the directions.
+For tax returns filed electronically you can actually start checking the website as soon as 24 hours after filing.
+For paper returns filed via Certified Mail, it may take up to a month until they appear in the system.
+Even though it takes longer, don’t worry that something is wrong; you have your green card receipt proving that you timely filed your return.
 Also don’t waste your time calling the IRS, because the representative answering the phone will see exactly the same information you do.

-The amended returns are always filed on paper, and will not show at the “Where’s My Refund” page.
-Instead, for amended returns, go to this relatively new page: Where is my Amended Return?
+The amended returns are always filed on paper and will not show at the “Where’s My Refund” page.
+Instead, for amended returns, go to: Where is my Amended Return?.
 Amended returns take a lot longer and might take up to (3) three months for it to show up there.

-Taxes are very complicated.
-Bankruptcy laws are likewise extremely complicated.
-When you combine the two laws, it becomes substantially more complicated, so please if you owe any tax debt of any kind and are wondering how to deal with it, call one of our Bond & Botes affiliated offices.
+Taxes, like bankruptcy laws, are extremely complicated.
+When you combine the two laws, it becomes substantially more complicated, so if you owe tax debt of any kind and are wondering how to deal with it, call one of our Bond & Botes affiliated offices.
 We offer free initial consultations so feel free to call one of our conveniently located offices to set up a private consultation with one of our experienced attorneys.
 We will analyze your situation and help you make the best decisions possible to help you eliminate your tax debt.